-The main environmental impact of this plaster for flattening walls is global warming.
-As with Termokir PL 120, the main environmental impacts are drawn from the manufacturing of raw materials, mainly cement.
+Termokir's white flattening cement plaster is affected mainly by the raw materials 60-70% (depending on impact category).
+For this product, the main environmental impacts are due to cement.
 The second contributor is a hydrated lime base additive.
 Both manufacturing processes of these raw materials are energy and air emission intensive.

-Land transportation is the third largest contributor to all the analyzed environmental impacts.
+Land transportation is the third largest contributor to the all the analyzed environmental impacts.